Muhayyuddin/muhayyuddin.tracking.io/index.md

 <h5 id="faqs" style="margin-bottom: 10px;">FAQs</h5>

--Q1- Why we choose these trackers
+<h8>Q1- Why we choose these trackers?</h8>
+We selected these six tracker named as, SiamFC, ATOM, DiMP, ToMP, SeqTrack, and TaMOs because they represent a range of state-of-the-art methods, from convolutional neural networks and correlation filters to advanced transformer-based models.
+Each tracker was chosen for its unique strengths in handling challenges like occlusion, motion blur, and dynamic background changes, which are essential for a significant performance in complex maritime environments.
--Q2- Why we choose these particular COntrollers
+<h8>Q2- Why we choose these particular Controllers?</h8>
--Q3- What is the benefit of this research work
+<h8>Q3- What is the benefit of this research work?</h8>